johnpapwinter/structural-programming-mini-projects/README.md

 Project 5
 ----------------------------------------
-Έστω ένας ταξινομημένος πίνακας με επαναλαμβανόμενα στοιχεία.
-Γράψτε μία μέθοδο int[] getLowAndHighIndexOf(int[] arr, int key) που να υπολογίζει και να επιστρέφει τα low και high index ενός πίνακα arr, για ένα ακέραιο key που λαμβάνει ως παράμετρο.
+You have a sorted array with repeating elements.
+Write an int[] getLowAndHighIndexOf(int[] arr, int key) method that calculates and returns the low and high index values or an array arr taking an int key as a parameter.
-Γράψτε και μία main() που να βρίσκει το low και high index για τον πίνακα {0, 1, 4, 4, 4, 6, 7, 8, 8, 8, 8, 9}.
+Write a main() method that finds the low and high index for the array {0, 1, 4, 4, 4, 6, 7, 8, 8, 8, 8, 9}.
-Για παράδειγμα, αν δώσουμε ως τιμή το 8, θα πρέπει να επιστρέφει {7, 10}.
+For example, if we provide the number 8 as a parameter, the method should return {7, 10}.

 Project 6